Jeffery M. Leving: Legal career

 In 2000, Leving was a lawyer in the case of 6-year-old Elián González, who was rescued after being found tied to an inner tube off the coast of Ft.
 Lauderdale, Florida.
 Gonzalez's mother drowned in her attempt to flee Cuba to the United States, and the child's presence in the U.S. involved contentious court proceedings.
 When the case was considered by the U.S. Supreme Court, Leving had previously spearheaded the amicus brief, which set the foundation of the custody case to reunite Elian Gonzalez with his father, Juan Miguel, in Cuba.
 Manuel Gonzalez, Elian Gonzalez’s great uncle, later retained Leving to reunite Elian with his father.
 Leving appeared as an expert on CNN, CNBC, MSNBC, Fox National News and Court TV to analyze the Elian Gonzalez case.

 In 2011 Leving represented 20-year-old Mariah Yeater in a paternity claim against singer Justin Bieber, accused by Yeater of impregnating her following a reported brief sexual encounter after one of his Los Angeles concerts.
 Leving actively pushed for Bieber's legal team to arrange a DNA test.

 Leving has frequently espoused legal reforms on radio and television shows, such as the Oprah Winfrey Show.

+On September 20, 2024, Leving was suspended from the practice of law for five months, with the suspension stayed after 60 days by a two-year period of conditional probation, by the Illinois Attorney Registration Disciplinary Commission (ARDC).
+Several complaints made to the ARDC alleged that Leving's law firm "charged clients hundreds of thousand of dollars for legal services despite accomplishing little in their cases."
+Mr. Leving was found to have charged and collected excessive legal fees in eight domestic relations matters between June 2014 and October 2021.
+The suspension became effective on October 11, 2024.